 Unfortunately, sexual assaults in nursing facilities in the state of Illinois are not uncommon occurrences.
 Often times, the victims are cognitively impaired or suffer some disability that prevents them from fighting back or speaking out against the perpetrator.
 In many incidences, had the nursing facility provided adequate supervision and ongoing monitoring, most cases of sexual assault to the victims could have been prevented.
-The elder abuse attorneys at Rosenfeld Injury Lawyers have represented many abused and sexually assaulted patients who reside at Illinois nursing homes like Aperion Care of Chicago Heights.
+The elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many abused and sexually assaulted patients who reside at Illinois nursing homes like Aperion Care of Chicago Heights.

 Aperion Care of Chicago Heights